When can I claim compensation?

 To become a member of the above panels the Solicitor has to demonstrate that they have the necessary experience, providing they satisfy the criteria they will be granted membership that recognises their specialist knowledge in the area of clinical negligence.

-Mr Nick Gray, Solicitor and Head of the Clinical Negligence Department at Williamsons, is a member of The Law Society’s Panel of Clinical Negligence specialist Solicitors.
+Mr Nick Gray, Solicitor, member of The Law Society’s Panel of Clinical Negligence specialist Solicitors.

 Is it true that all doctors stick together and you never win a case?